Superman with Batman & Robin- The Scarlet Widow, Part 2

 Hudson River Radio's own Big Jim Wheeler is thrilled to share his personal collection of classic radio shows from the 1930s, 1940s, 1950s, and 1960s!
 Jim grew up on a farm in upstate New York, where TV shows were scarce, and where radio was king.
 It was a time where families would gather around the radio to hear the latest episode of their favorite shows.

-Unknown Host hosts Classic Radio Theater, a fiction show with 170 episodes published.
+Unknown Host hosts Classic Radio Theater, a arts show with 181 episodes published.

 Chapters 12 through 14, the end of this story line, aired the week of September 17, 1945.